lncm/pi-factory/docs/MANUAL.md

 **Note:** By default `lbu commit` only applies to *some* directories.

+After setup is fully complete, the system will be a full persistant system

 #### Package management

 - `apk update` Update repositories
 - `apk upgrade` Upgrade packages
 - `apk add` Install package
 - `apk del` Uninstall package

 #### Init system

-- `rc-update add docker boot` Start docker at boot
-- `rc-update del docker boot` Remove docker from boot
 - `rc-update` show startup services

 Installation of LNCM specific components belongs in `etc/init.d/lncm`.
 The script is [OpenRC](https://wiki.gentoo.org/wiki/OpenRC) compatible and must be executable, without a file name extension.